 Joining the Housing Opportunity List is not a guarantee that you will be invited to an Open House.
 It is also not a guarantee that you will qualify for an apartment with Community Corp.

-There are typically between 3,000-5,000 applicants on our Housing Opportunity List with only 80-120 vacancies every year, therefore, we cannot invite everyone to an open house.
+There are typically between 3,000-5,000 applicants on our Housing Opportunity List with only 80-120 vacancies every year, therefore, we cannot invite everyone to an Open House.
 Do not be discouraged by the large number of applicants.
 The various programs and income requirements can accommodate many variations of income and household size.

 It is difficult to provide an exact answer to these questions as every apartment’s income and rent requirements are subject to change based on Federal, State and Local housing programs.
 Community Corp. uses both minimum and maximum income limits.
 As an estimate, the lowest income for 1 person is approximately $1,380 per month.
 If you have a Section 8 Voucher, there is no minimum income.

 The amount of rent is different for each apartment.
-Typically, our studios rent from $437 to $1,195; 1-bedrooms from $543 to $1,366; 2-bedrooms from $560-$1,622; 3-bedrooms from $621 to $1,853; and 4-bedrooms from $671 to $2,092.
+Typically, our studios rent from $449 to $1,195; 1-bedrooms from $543 to $1,366; 2-bedrooms from $560-$1,622; 3-bedrooms from $621 to $1,853; and 4-bedrooms from $671 to $2,092.
 These are only guidelines.
 Actual rents can be higher or lower than any of these estimates.
 The rent for an apartment is fixed and does NOT change based upon changes to the applicant/tenant’s income.

 No, Community Corp. does not issue Section 8 Vouchers, however, as a landlord we accept applicants with Section 8 Vouchers.
-If you would like to apply for a Section 8 Voucher, please contact the Santa Monica Housing Authority located at 1901 Main St., 1st Floor Suite B, Santa Monica, CA 90405.
+If you would like to apply for a Section 8 Voucher, please contact the Santa Monica Housing Authority located at 1901 Main St., 1st Floor Suite A, Santa Monica, CA 90405.
 Call (310) 458-8740 for more information.

 Community Corp. does NOT allow pets.
 There may be tenants who moved in prior to Community Corp. purchasing the property who may have had pets, but no pets are allowed for all new Community Corp. tenants.

 No, Community Corp. does not charge an application fee.
 Once you have been approved for housing you will be asked to make a deposit and that deposit will be applied to your security deposit.
-Always ask for a receipt.
-Never pay in cash.
-Applicants who offer cash incentives or gifts to Community Corp. employees will be removed from the Housing Opportunity List.
+Community Corp. does not accept cash.
+Applicants who offer cash incentives or gifts to CCSM employees will be removed from the Housing Opportunity List.